tijmenvangulik/Ergometerspace/TeamRowingLoginLinks.md

 The race organizer will send al link (url) to every one who is going to attend.
 In your mail / app you have to give some tell the users that to do with the link.
 Some thing like this:

-    Please open the link in a chromium based browser (for example chrome/edge/brave/opera) or a native app ergometer-space installed on the phone/computer.
+    Please open the link in a chromium based browser (for example chrome or edge) or a native app ergometer-space installed on the phone/computer.
     When you use a native app you have to copy the link, open the Direct login link from the menu and paste the link into the text box.
 Press login to login.

 ## creating links